What the new China trade deal really means, according to cybersecurity experts

 A key principle in any trade relationship is reciprocal market access, but Phase 1 doesn’t cover the disparity in access between the U.S. and China brought about largely by China’s market-distorting government subsidies.
 As it stands, government support for tech industries in China makes it impossible for American companies to compete fairly on the global stage.
 This, in fact, is an important goal of a major Chinese government initiative known as the “Made in China 2025” plan, by which China intends to become the global market leader in everything from quantum computing to artificial intelligence.
 And the quickest way to get there?
 Stealing technology from others, of course.
 Since the “MIC 2025” plan was unveiled, the cybersecurity industry has noticed an uptick in intellectual property espionage.

-Needless to say, the seemingly-voluntary restrictions the Chinese have agreed to in the Phase 1 deal are directly at odds with their MIC 2025 goals.
-Which will take priority for the Communist Party leadership – honoring their international commitments or sticking to their domestic agenda?
+Needless to say, the seemingly voluntary restrictions the Chinese have agreed to in the Phase 1 deal are directly at odds with their MIC 2025 goals.
+Which will take priority for the Communist Party leadership—honoring their international commitments or sticking to their domestic agenda?
 This remains to be seen.

-Another Chinese move after announcing MIC 2025 was to impose more stringent requirements on companies – including American firms – looking to do business in China.
+Another Chinese move after announcing MIC 2025 was to impose more stringent requirements on companies—including American firms—looking to do business in China.
 If a foreign company wanted to operate in their country, the Chinese reserved the right to inspect the source codes and even demand technology transfers.
 The Russians use similar regulations to swipe code and other intellectual property from foreign companies.
 The Phase 1 agreement attempts to address this, but the language it uses contains some troubling ambiguities.

 The document promises both parties “effective access to…operate openly and freely” in each other’s territory, “without any force or pressure from the other Party to transfer their technology to persons of the other Party.”
 That sounds good.